syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Find-and-Replace-text.md

 documentation: ug
 ---

-# Find and Replace text
+# Find and Replace the text

-The RichTextBoxAdv control provides support to find and replace text contents in the document.
+The **RichTextBoxAdv** control provides support to find and replace the text contents in the document.
 You can find the text in the document and replace a single or all occurrence of the text with another text.
-You can extend your search by using regular expression to find a particular pattern of text in the document.
+You can extend your search by using a regular expression to find a particular pattern of the text in the document.
 This helps you to modify the contents easily.

-The following table describes the methods of RichTextBoxAdv to find the occurrence of text.
+The following table describes the methods of the **RichTextBoxAdv** to find the occurrences of the text.

 _Table_ _19_: _SfRichTextBoxAdv find methods_